ibm-cloud-docs/vsrx/os-reload.md

 The OS reload process is used to rebuild a gateway server.
 The process performs the following actions:

-* Reload the server host's operating system
+* Reload the server host's operating system (OS).
+This will generate a new host OS password.
 * Install KVM in the operating system
 * Create a vSRX VM in the KVM
 * Reconfigure the vSRX with the default configuration for IBM® Cloud